Legoless/Alpha/README.md

 # The Story

 *Alpha originally started as an unofficial fork from [FLEX](https://github.com/Flipboard/FLEX) (Flipboard Explorer).
-It began with a desire to add multiple features to FLEX, but looking more and more it was obvious that many architectural changes were required.
-Those are the hardest to merge into original repository without breaking multiple features, it was obvious that it fits more to create a separate repository.*
+It began with a desire to add multiple features to FLEX, but looking at it more and more, it was obvious that many architectural changes were required to support remote clients.
+Those kind of changes are the hardest to merge into original repository without breaking multiple features, it was obvious that it fits more to create a separate repository.*

 *So Alpha was converted into a separate repository and work began on top of that.
 Many features were added and there are many architectural changes under the hood.
-Alpha offers a full API, which can be used to build almost any kind of plugin.
-In fact, all existing plugins are built on top of that API.*
+Alpha is now not a separate tool, but a framework that offers a full API.
+Features from tools are now working on top of plugin API, which allows dynamic loading and incredible extensibility.*

 # Documentation